Endava/cats/docs/commands-and-arguments/arguments.md

 - `--fieldTypes=string,integer,etc.` A comma separated list of OpenAPI data types to include.
 It only supports standard types: https://swagger.io/docs/specification/data-models/data-types
 - `--fieldFormats=date,email,etc.` A comma separated list of OpenAPI data formats to include.
 It supports formats mentioned in the documentation: https://swagger.io/docs/specification/data-models/data-types
 - `--maxResponseTimeInMs` Sets a response time limit in milliseconds.
 If responses take longer than the provided value, they will get marked as error with reason `Response time exceeds max`.
 The response time limit check is triggered only if the test case is considered successful i.e. response matches Fuzzer expectations
+- `--rfc7396` When set to true it will send Content-Type=application/merge-patch+json for PATCH requests.
+Default: false`

 Next arguments are active only when supplying a custom dictionary via `--words`:
 - `--matchResponseCodes=<matchResponseCodes>[,<matchResponseCodes>...]` A comma separated list of HTTP response codes that will be matched as error.
 All other response codes will be ignored from the final report.
 If provided, all Contract Fuzzers will be skipped